 need to take your vehicle on board – it's best to book ahead.

-Once you know which ferry company runs the service you need, it's worth shopping around for the cheapest deal. ferrylines.com is the most comprehensive European booking site, offering 1809 routes by 350 operators.
+Once you know which ferry company runs the service you need, it's worth shopping around for the cheapest deal. ferrylines.com is a comprehensive European booking site, offering 7700 routes by 810 operators.
 For ferries

 from the UK, as well as some other routes in Europe, try directferries.co.uk.
 For Greek island ferries, try ferriesingreece.com.
 Or simply search on the ferry company's own website.

-Train tickets can often be combined with ferry tickets (for example, London to Dublin can be booked as one fare via British Rail).
+Train tickets can often be combined with ferry tickets (for example, London to Dublin can be booked as one fare via Britain's National Rail).
 Eurail passes also

 include some ferry services.